Volkswagen Routan: Mexico

 Volkswagen de México markets the Routan alongside the Transporter (formerly marketed locally as the Eurovan), replacing the European-built Volkswagen Sharan minivan in the autumn of 2008.

 Trims

 Canada

-Volkswagen Canada began selling the Routan during the autumn of 2008.
-Like its United States counterpart, VW Canada had not featured a minivan in its vehicle lineup since the discontinuation of the Eurovan.
+Volkswagen Canada began selling the Routan in the autumn of 2008.
+Like its United States counterpart, VW Canada had yet to feature a minivan in its vehicle lineup since the discontinuation of the Eurovan.
 For the four months that the Routan minivan was on sale in Canada in 2008 (September through December), the company sold 335 units.
 The only engine available was the 4.0 L. The 3.8 L was not available in Canada.
 An evaluation of 2011 Canadian-market models described the Dodge-based minivan as "one of the best on the road and the VW version is a real bargain compared to buying a well-optioned Chrysler version" and that includes a nicer interior as well as sportier suspension and steering.